ropensci/roweb3/content/blog/2024-09-05-screen-readers-tools/index.md

 IDEs have several advantages over working at the command prompt or in the R GUI:

 * Specialized commands for running code and reviewing results.
-* Telp with editing by doing things like notifying the user of mismatched parentheses
+* Help with editing by doing things like notifying the user of mismatched parentheses
 * Easily switch between editing code and reading output
 * Ease of saving your work and reusing it again later